d-farnham/djfarnham/content/home/whatido.md

 Research of future energy systems is an exciting field because our collective goal is clear -- reducing the concentration of greeenhouse gases in our atmosphere while maintaining reliable power and energy supply around the globe -- but the best pathway to acheive this goal is very much up for debate.
 For example, there is a great need to develop management solutions to address the challenges that come with a future of more dependence on renewable resources like solar and wind power generation.
-My goal is to inform the development of these management solutions buyt providing relevant scientific insights.
+My goal is to inform the development of these management solutions by providing relevant scientific insights.